 As if that weren't bad enough, then an outright disaster occurred.
 On 7 June 1942, the Halifax performing H2S tests crashed, killing everyone on board and destroying the prototype H2S.
 One of the dead was Alan Blumlein, and his loss was a major blow to the program.

 Furthermore, Churchill's science adviser Lord Cherwell, previously Professor Frederick Lindemann, wanted the design team to build H2S around the klystron instead of the magnetron.
 Lord Cherwell was opinionated, obstinate, contrary, something like Churchill himself but without quite as many redeeming features.
 Most people who had to deal with Lord Cherwell regarded him, with some justification, as an obstructionist who tried to create problems instead of working to overcome them.
-He was not always wrong by any means -- he was one of the first in Allied technical leadership to realize the potential of nuclear bomb research -- but was argumentative, tactless, and almost always exasperating.
+He was intelligent and not always wrong by any means -- he was one of the first in Allied technical leadership to realize the potential of nuclear bomb research -- but was argumentative, tactless, and almost always exasperating.

 Lord Cherwell did not want the secret of the magnetron to fall into German hands.
 Once the Germans understood it, they would not only try to duplicate it, but could quickly develop countermeasures against it.
 The klystron wasn't as powerful as the magnetron, but it could be much more easily destroyed in an emergency than a magnetron.
 A magnetron's copper core could survive even large self-destruct charges.
 One of the best stories about the origins of the designation H2S was that Cherwell had declared: "It stinks!" -- so the design team named it after smelly hydrogen sulfide, and invented the alternate designations as a cover.